skendaj/compass_extension/CONFLUENCE_SETUP.md

 5. Check that your API token hasn't been revoked
 6. Ensure the space key is in uppercase if required (e.g., "TEAM" not "team")

-### Blog Post Creation Fails
+### Content Creation Fails

-**Problem:** Blog post doesn't get created when sharing.
+**Problem:** Page or blog post doesn't get created when sharing.

 **Solutions:**

-1. Ensure you have permission to create blog posts in the space
+1. Ensure you have permission to create pages/blog posts in the space
 2. Verify your Confluence account is active and not locked
 3. Check the browser console for detailed error messages
 4. Try the "Test Connection" feature again